mzeidenberg/fall24_0002_website/content/home/syllabus.md

 * Office Hours

 ## Information about Ed

-The Ed discussion system is integrated into Brightspace, in that there is a link to it from the content area.
-A direct link to it is the following: https://edstem.org/us/courses/35998/discussion/
+There are links to Ed Lessons and Ed Discussion on Brightspace in the content area.

 All of the students in the class have been automatically signed up to Ed.

+Ed Lessons will be our primary platform for lectures, in-class exercises, and assignments.
+It is online and extremely easy to use.

-Ed is an online discussion forum system that is designed to make it easy to have conversations around code.
+Ed Discussion is an online discussion forum system that is designed to make it easy to have conversations around code.
 Using Ed you will be able to ask me, the course tutors or your fellow students questions about course content and homework assignments.
 For example, let's say you're having trouble understanding how to convert user input from a String to an Integer.
 You can create a new thread on our Ed discussion forum with your question - including a live code snippet - and members of the class can respond and provide helpful hints to get you started.

-This semester we will be using Ed in two ways:
+This semester we will be using Ed Discussion for questions that come up outside of class.

-Out of class questions: if you have a content-based question (i.e. a question about Python syntax, or about a homework assignment) you should ask that question using Ed instead of sending us an email.
+If you have a content-based question (i.e. a question about Python syntax, or about a homework assignment) you should ask that question using Ed instead of sending us an email.
 We find that many students have simliar questions, and responding these kinds of questions in a more public space will allow us to centralize answers to questions that can benefit all students in the class.
 Of course if you have a personal question or you'd like to discuss your grade please send me a private email and I will get back to you as soon as I can.

 If you email me with a question of general interest, I will ask you to post it to Ed, and I or one of the other course staff will respond there.
 Also, feel free to respond to questions asked by other students.

-We will also be using Ed when I post problems on it and ask you to try to answer them in class.
-This activity counts for your in-class participation grade, which is 5 percent of your total grade, and must be completed during class time.
-It is not important that you get the right answer (although that's nice); you will get credit if you post something during class time.
-I'm doing this to make the class more interactive and to encourage attendence.
-If you post a solution to 75% of the problems that I post during class, you will get full credit for in-class participation.

 To use Ed: when you're ready to ask a question simply click the "New Thread" button).
 Then type your question in the box provided, using the "code" button ("<>") to add in live Python3 code to your thread.

 Or you can reply to a thread that I or someone else has created.

 ## Software for Python Programming
-The main software package that we will be working with this semester is the Python programming language.
-Python is an open-source project, meaning it is available at no cost and anyone can contribute to it.
-You can download it for Mac or Windows at http://www.python.org/download.
-We will be using Python 3.x this semester.

-If you have a computer that cannot run Python, you can use an online code editing tool such as [repl.it](https://replit.com) or a private Ed workspace.
-Please contact me directly if you'd like to discuss these options in greater detail.

-You can use [IDLE](https://docs.python.org/3/library/idle.html), the programming editor built in to Python (it is installed when you install Python), or [Visual Studio Code](https://code.visualstudio.com/docs/languages/python) or another system (there are many that support Python; another good one is [PyCharm](https://www.jetbrains.com/pycharm/)) to develop your programs.
-I will be going over some of these options in class.
-You will be developing your programs as .py files and handing them in using Brightspace.

-In class, I will also be making heavy use of Google Colab, which is an online notebook system that allows you to intersperse Python code and written materials.
+The modules that are associated with each quiz require the use of Python locally installed on your computer.
+The [first module](https://cs.nyu.edu/elearning/CSCI_UA_0002/module01.php) contains instructions on how to install it.

 ## Personal Computers
 Because this class involves in-class programming assignments, it's highly encouraged that you bring a laptop to class.
-If you don't have a laptop during in-class work, then you may work with a partner.
-Keep in mind that computers often have hardware related problems; I recommend storing your programs on cloud storage like Google Drive or Dropbox.
-If you do choose to save your programs locally on your computer, you should back it up frequently.
-If you don't have a computer you can use the NYU computer labs (see below).

 ## Using the NYU Computing Facilities
 NYU provides [computer labs](https://www.nyu.edu/life/information-technology/teaching-and-learning-services/studios-and-computing-labs/student-technology-centers-computer-labs.html) around campus.

-Note about saving your work in the labs: You will be able to save your work done in the ITS labs under your NYU Home Account and/or on your own flash drives.
-Although you can write to the hard disks of the machines in the labs, you cannot be sure that you will have access to the same machine the next time you enter the lab and the drives in the lab are frequently erased.
-The best option is to upload your files online and download them as needed.

 ## Department Information
 * [CS Department](https://cs.nyu.edu/home/index.html)